uihilab/HydroRTC/README.md

+This repository contains following two folders:
+1. <strong> [hydro-rtc](https://github.com/uihilab/WebRTC/tree/main/hydro-rtc)</strong>: This folder contains all the HydroRTC library files and code.
+2.  <strong> [hydro-rtc-test](https://github.com/uihilab/WebRTC/tree/main/hydro-rtc-test)</strong>: This is a demo application to demonstrate how HydroRTC library can be imported and used.

 # HydroRTC

 It is a library to facilitate applications in data sharing and analysis.
 This library has following features with possible usecases: